John Blankenbaker's Three Machines:

 When Kenbak Corporation closed down business in 1973, John sent a huge load of unsold and partial machines, parts, and documents to "CTI Educational Products" in South Carolina, who had plans of manufacturing and selling it under their own brand.
 But he retained 3 machines for himself: the first prototype, one working production model, and one non-working production model.

 John donated the working production model to the Computer Museum in Boston in 1986, when they named the Kenbak-1 the first personal computer.
-That institution struggled in the late 1990's and finally closed doors and shipped most artifacts to the Computer History Museum in California around 2000, This was before they had a physical museum building ready, so much of the collection was stored in an old building in Moffet Field, California, called the "Digibarn."
-A picture of the Kenbak-1 in the Digibarn documents it there in 2001.
+That institution struggled in the late 1990's and finally closed doors and shipped most artifacts to the Computer History Museum in California around 2000, This was before they had a physical museum building ready, so much of the collection was stored in an old building in Moffet Field, California.
+A picture of the Kenbak-1 by the owner of Digibarn documents it there in 2001.
 Somehow the extruded aluminum handles were lost sometime between 1986 (when the machine was pictured with the handles) and 2001.
 The Mountain View museum was completed in June 2003, and the Kenbak has been on public display since.

 John's non-working production model (serial #183) was assembled in 1971 or 72, but never worked right.
 John finally fixed it around 2010, replacing several IC's and at least one transistor.
 It was missing one aluminum handle on the side, and John had to get a new one fabricated.
 When he got it working, his daughter sold it on eBay in 5/2010 for $25,600 to a collector in Monza, Italy , who then re-sold it on eBay February 2016.
 It is now in an amazing private collection of computers in Massachusetts, and viewable on his website at www.oldcomputermuseum.com.